nicocardiel/button/docs/library_description.rst

 ----------------

-The sample program ``samplebutton.f``, included in the distribution file, shows some of the capabilities of the **button** library.
+The sample program ``samplebutton.f``, included in the distribution file, shows some of the capabilities of the **Button** library.
 Note that this program also incorporates an algorithm to handle, simultaneously, different graphic output devices.
 However, it is important to note that, if more than one single graphic device is going to be employed, buttons (in this sample program) will only be